yarnpkg/rfcs/accepted/0000-background-scripts.md

 ## API Design

-We will expose a new subcommand, `yarn pg` to allow developers to interact with their background scripts.
+We will expose a new subcommand, `yarn bg` to allow developers to interact with their background scripts.

 ### Starting/Stoping/Restarting background scripts